fxpl/notebooks/README.md

 #### Notebook Analyzer
 The output of the notebook analyzer is stored on CSV format.
 Below is a list of the files produced by the different analyses.
-All files except `hash2filesA<timestamp>.csv` contain a header + one line per notebook.

 The following files are produced by each analysis respectively:
  * Cell count: `code_cells<timestamp>.csv`, which contains the number of code cells in each notebook.
  * Language analysis (as run with `--lang`): `languages<timestamp>.csv`, which lists the programming language that each notebook is written in, and the field of the notebook from which the language information was collected.
  * Language analysis (as run with `--lang-all`):
-   `all_languages<timestamp>.csv`, which lists the language information found in the fields `metadata.language`, `metadata.languageinfo.name`, `metadata.kernelspec.language`, `metadata.kernelspec.name` and the  code cells respectively.
+   `all_languages<timestamp>.csv`, which for each notebook lists the language information found in the fields `metadata.language`, `metadata.languageinfo.name`, `metadata.kernelspec.language`, `metadata.kernelspec.name` and the code cells respectively.
- * Line count: `loc<timestamp>.csv`, which contains the total source line count, the number of non-empty lines of code and the number of empty lines in the code cells respectively.
+ * Line count: `loc<timestamp>.csv`, which, for each notebook, contains the total source line count, the number of non-empty lines of code and the number of empty lines in the code cells respectively.
  * The clone analysis produces four CSV files:
  	* file2hashesA<timestamp>.csv contains a list of the MD5 hash of each code cell in each notebook.